KirillRed/No-spoiler-extension/README.md

-# Anti-spoiler
+# No-spoiler
 ## Introduction
-This extension is made to protect you from spoilers.
+This extension is made to protect you from spoilers on Youtube.

-You can set forbidden keywords and if we find any of these keywords in the title of the video, it will be hidden.
-You will be able to know keyword(s) that are in this video.
-Of course, you can restore it if you want.
+You can set forbidden keywords and if we find any of them in the title of the video, it will be hidden.
+We'll tell you which keywords are there.
+Of course, you can restore the video if you want.

 You can also set exceptions.
-Exceptions are videos that you don't want to hide.
+If at least one of them is in the title of the video, then even if the title contains some forbidden keywords, the video won't be hidden.

 I hope you enjoy this extension!
 If not, please let me know what is wrong.